 Property Explanation SCRIPTING Edit script Click to edit the script associated with the application.
 See the Programming the Application section for more information.
 Form OnGainFocus event required This indicates that the script should be sent the GainFocus event for a form.
 If enabled: every time the user sets focus to any editable form field, then this event will be sent to the script.
 Note: This may impair performance of the application, so leave this option unchecked unless the application absolutely requires this event.
 Toolbar OnGainFocus event required This indicates that the script should be sent the GainFocus event for a toolbar entry field.
 If enabled: every time the user sets focus to any editable toolbar field, then this event will be sent to the script.
 Note: This may impair performance of the application, so leave this option unchecked unless the application absolutely requires this event.
-AVANTI PROPERTIES Select Web View to design All applications that run in Avanti have a 'Primary Layout' Web View (which is the main application's view) and a Web View for each of the Dialog Boxes defined in the application.
-From the dropdown list, select the Web View that you wish to design, then click Design Web View .
-Design Web View Use the Visual Designer to design the selected Web View.
+AVANTI PROPERTIES Select web view to design All applications that run in Avanti have a 'Primary Layout' web view (which is the main application's view) and a web view for each of the Dialog Boxes defined in the application.
+From the dropdown list, select the web view that you wish to design, then click Design Web View .
+Design web view Use the Visual Designer to design the selected web view.
 SYSPRO applications: The web view templates will be located in thebase\SAMPLES folder.
 Custom applications: The web view templates will be located in thebase\settings\AppDesigner folder.
 See the Designing a Web View section for more information.
 Define Modal Windows If you need more sophisticated modal windows in Avanti, see the Creating additional modal windows for Avanti section for more information.
-Embed Web View in application This indicates that the web views designed for this application are embedded within the application text file.
+Embed web view in application This indicates that the web views designed for this application are embedded within the application text file.
 This makes it easier to deploy the application.
-Note: If you do not select this option, Web Views designed for the application will need to be deployed separately.
+Note: If you do not select this option, web views designed for the application will need to be deployed separately.
+Property Explanation

-Property Explanation Show as modal window in Avanti This indicates that this application should be shown in a modal window when running as a Web View in Avanti.
+Show as modal window in Avanti This indicates that this application should be shown in a modal window when running as a web view in Avanti.
 This is the appropriate choice if the application window is small enough not to have to consume the entire web page, as a modal window in Avanti means the Home Page workspace does not need to be refreshed.
-APPLICATION PROPERTIES These properties are shown in the A These properties are shown in the About this Application window (selected from the Application's Gear icon).
+APPLICATION PROPERTIES These properties are shown in the About this Application window (selected from the Application's Gear icon).
+The default icon shown in the Window Title bar is a blue rectangle.
+However, you may select any .ICO file to be shown in the title bar.
+This file will need to be available on the client machine (if using client/server) so use the SAMPLES folder to store your ICO file as this Window icon folder is self-healed to the client.
+Then use this syntax, as an example: samples\mylcon.ico If the ICON is not valid when running the application then the blue rectangle will be shown instead.
+Note that this ICON will be ignored in Avanti.
 Author Enter the author of the application.
 Release version Enter the release version of the application.
 Show notes in About window This indicates that the Notes will be shown in the 'About this Application' window.
 Notes These notes are available for you to annotate your application.
 They do not affect the running of the application.